 6. Bria Skonberg

-Bria Skonberg is another modern-day trumpet player, recognized by the Wall Street Journal as “one of the most versatile and imposing musicians of her generation.”
+Up next is Bria Skonberg, another modern-day trumpet player.
+She is recognized by the Wall Street Journal as “one of the most versatile and imposing musicians of her generation.”

 Although she played piano during her childhood in Chilliwack, British Columbia, Skonberg began playing the trumpet during high school and earned a jazz trumpet degree at Capilano University in 2006.